Before the eviction, a detailed operational plan will be developed which will include both a general and a pre-planned risk assessment.

 Dynamic risk assessment

-During the eviction, the authorised High Court Enforcement Officer and the certificated enforcement agents will need to undertake dynamic risk assessment as circumstances present themselves.
+During the eviction, the authorised High Court Enforcement Officer (formerly known as a sheriffs officer) and the certificated enforcement agents will need to undertake dynamic risk assessment as circumstances present themselves.

 We prepare for this through thorough training, sharing expertise and knowledge, all underpinned by our detailed operational processes and informed by our operational plan.